mad-eye/pince/README.md

 Installation (Node.js)
 ----------------------

-Right now, just clone this repo into your `node_modules` directory.
-Coming soon, `npm install pince`.
+To install, `npm install pince`.

 In any file you wish to make a logger, require it via `Logger = require('pince');`

 Installation (Meteor)
 ---------------------
-Right now, just clone this repo into your `packages` directory and type `meteor add pince`.
-Coming soon, `mrt add pince`.
+To install, just `mrt add pince`.
+The global `Logger` symbol will be there waiting for you.

 Usage
 ----------